 We manually collect a dataset of 109 tactile images of corners, edges, and interiors of 2 different towels, and use 4 canonical visual images per category to instantiate the K-NN classifier.
 We use 100 augmentations of the 4 canonical images to smooth decision boundaries and k=50.
 Results are shown in Table \ref{tab:classification}.
-We hypothesize that the edges are occasionally confused as corners because they look locally similar, while the interiors are misclassified as edges due to the similarity in texture of one towel interior to the other's edge.
+We hypothesize that the edges are occasionally confused as corners because they look locally similar, while the interiors are misclassified as edges due to the similarity in texture between the interior of one towel to the edge texture of the other.